 The main swimming area has a large slide, while the sports beach a few metres further has beach volleyball courts.
 Besides the main beach area there is also a small krekenplas (creek) for children with benches for easy monitoring by parents.

 The designated swimming area is about 360m long and the water is 2m deep at its maximum.
 There are lifeguards on duty and the water quality is measured regularly (the results are posted online).
-The cafeteria and toilets are located in the main building.
+The cafeteria and toilets are located in the main building, there are also several toilets at the beach itself.

 The Blaarmeersen beach is open every day in July and August between 11am and 7pm.
-At other times of the year it opens when the weather allows it (11.30am-7pm).
-The entrance is free, but car parking will cost you 3,50EUR per day.
+In June and September it opens when the weather allows it (11.30am-7pm).
+The entrance is free, but car parking will cost you 3,50EUR per day (May-August).
+Note that glasses and glass bottles are not allowed on the beach and swimming area.

-The main swimming area is not accessible to dogs, but there is a special dog beach and swimming pond at a side arm of the Watersportbaan (see nr.
+The main swimming area is not accessible to dogs, but there is a special dog beach and swimming pond at a side arm of the Watersportbaan (Yachtdreef, see nr.
 24 on the map).
+This is strictly a doggie beach – no swimming allowed for the owners!

 The largest indoor swimming pool and sports centre of Ghent also has two outdoor swimming pools.
 The heated one is accessible all year round, while the ‘recreational’ one opens only in the summer.
 Additionally, there’s a small children’s pool for the young ones.
 Next to the swimming pool you can lounge on the green meadows or let the children enjoy the playground.
 With all the extra facilities for children, it will come as no surprise that Rozebroeken is especially popular with families.